yessaravanan/helloworld/README.md

-# helloworld - A Class project for Beginers !
+# helloworld - A Class project for dummies !